NEU-CS-7250-S21-Staff/Assignment--Brushing_and_Linking/README.md

 ## Update hyperlinks

-1. Edit near the top of this `README.md` file to include a clickable hyperlink to the GitHub pages website for your repo., replacing the `` `[insert your *clickable* hyperlink here]` `` code with your markdown.
+1. Edit near the top of this `README.md` file to include a clickable hyperlink to the GitHub pages website for your repository, replacing the `` `[insert your *clickable* hyperlink here]` `` code with your markdown.
 (Detailed instructions for GitHub pages [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Using_Github_pages).)

-1. In `index.html` update the GitHub repo URL with the URL of your repository.
+1. In `index.html`, update the GitHub repo URL with the URL of your repository.
 It is in the span with `id='forkongithub'`.

 ## Organization